pressreader/pr-android-full-sdk/README.md

 Explore the features of the PRSDK through the [PressReader SDK - API](/docs/API.md)

 ## Configuration
-Explore the ways to configure PRSDK to meet your needs through the [PressReader SDK - Configuration](/docs/Configuration.md)
+Explore the ways to configure PR SDK to meet your needs through the [PressReader SDK - Configuration](/docs/Configuration.md)

 # Sample